If you would like to return to information from the previous section, please click here.

 Homework by pushing to Github using

-git add -A; git commit -m 'completing homework for visualisation'; git pull; git push
+git add -A; git commit -m 'completing homework for visualisation'; git pull; git push.

 We will build on these skills for the next module for spatial representation